Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Information-Theoretic Lower Bound

-With \Cref{corollary:DRPVI}, we know that the instance-dependent uncertainty function $\Phi(\Lambda_h^{-1}, s)$ in \Cref{th:DRPVI} also arises from the information-theoretic lower bound.
+This implies that the uncertainty function $\Phi(\bLambda_h^{-1}, s)$ in \Cref{th:DRPVI} also arises from the information-theoretic lower bound.
 We note the lower bound in \Cref{corollary:lower bound} matches the upper bound in \Cref{th:DRPVI} up to $\beta_1$, thus \algname\ is also minimax optimal in the sense of information theory, but with a larger gap of $\tilde{O}(\sqrt{d}H)$.
 Moreover, the only difference between \Cref{th:lower bound} and \Cref{corollary:lower bound} is the covariance matrix.
-Due to the fact that $\Lambda_h^{-1} \preceq \Sigma_h^{-1}$, the information-theoretic lower bound in \Cref{th:lower bound} is indeed tighter than that in \Cref{corollary:lower bound}.
+Due to the fact that $\bLambda_h^{-1} \preceq \bSigma_h^{\star,-1}$, the information-theoretic lower bound in \Cref{th:lower bound} is indeed tighter than that in \Cref{corollary:lower bound}.